Mellanox/libvma/README.txt

 Set the directory path for VMA to write files used by vmad.
 Default value is /tmp/vma/
 Note: when used vmad must be run with --notify-dir directing the same folder.

+VMA_VMAD_ENABLED
+When this option is disabled VMA won't communicate with vmad.
+Default vale is 1 (Enabled)

 VMA_STATS_FD_NUM
 Max number of sockets monitored by VMA statistic mechanism.